JuaneloJuanelo/WordAPI2/README.md

     var ctx = new Word.RequestContext();
 ```

-You can now create a queue of actions that will target the contents of a Word document.
-For example, let's create a set of actions that will get the current selection and add some text to the selection.
+You can now create a queue of commands that will target the contents of a Word document.
+For example, let's create a set of commands that will get the current selection and add some text to the selection.
 The selection will be contained in a [range](resources/range.md) object returned by document.getSelection().
 We are going to add some text at
 the end of the selection.
 We'll use the context you saw in the previous line of code.

 ```javascript